 Here are a couple troubleshooting tips we suggest checking out early on in the heating season: 1.
 Inspect your home’s air filter

-Air filters can easily be forgotten, but their importance to your home’s furnace efficiency cannot be overstated.
-Dirty air filters can mean a variety of comfort annoyances for homeowners, including:
+Air filters can easily be overlooked, but their importance to your home’s furnace efficiency cannot be overstated.
+Filthy air filters can mean a variety of comfort annoyances for homeowners, including:

 - Restricted airflow